keikai/doc/doc/component-ref.md

 Check [Maven repository](https://mavensync.zkoss.org/eval/io/keikai/keikai-doc/) for the latest version.

-## Create a Basic Editor Page
+## Create Your First Editor
-To create a simple editor page, add a new `zul` file in your `webapp` directory with the following content:
+To create a simple editor page, add a new `zul` file in your web app context root with the following content:

 ``` xml
 <zk>